 Website for more details: www.agricorp.com/en-ca/Programs/ProductionInsurance/Pages/Default.aspx

-How to apply: Contact Agricorp at 1-888-247-4999.
-For plans with typical enrolment deadlines of April 1, May 1, and May 10, Ontario farmers have until June 1, 2020, to apply for coverage under Production Insurance or make changes to existing coverage.
+How to apply: For plans with typical enrolment deadlines of April 1, May 1, and May 10, Ontario farmers had until June 1, 2020, to apply to Agricorp (1-888-247-4999) for coverage under Production Insurance or make changes to existing coverage.

 Ontario’s Food Donation Tax Credit for Farmers